Earth Justice Vest

 $585.00

-Quilted vest remade with hand-applied patches, activist ephemera, and folk-symbol appliqué.
+Quilted nylon vest remade with hand-applied patches, activist ephemera, and stitched textile interventions.

 Category: Remade